Updated: 6/25/2024

 If the potentially impacted employees regularly work more than 40 hours per week and you want to keep your compensation costs the same, then you would need to account for the overtime premium.

-Example of Cost-Neutral Option:
+Example of cost-neutral option:

 An exempt employee's current salary is $770 per week, the employee regularly works 50 hours per week, and you want to reclassify this employee as a non-exempt employee but keep your costs the same.
 You would calculate the cost-neutral hourly wage as follows: